goschtl/zope/bluebream/trunk/README.txt

 Internet access to `PyPI <http://pypi.python.org/pypi>`_ is required to perform installation of BlueBream.

-The ``bluebream`` distribution provides a template based project creation based on PasteScript template.
+The ``bluebream`` distribution provides a quick project creation tool based on PasteScript templates.
 Once BlueBream is installed, run ``paster`` command to create the project directory structure.
 The ``create`` sub-command provided by paster will show a wizard to create the project directory structure.